NASA-IMPACT/veda-config/.github/PULL_REQUEST_TEMPLATE/content.md

 ### Any content
 - [ ] Cover image with proper attribution (when relevant) is present.
 - [ ] Cover images do not contain any text (they're used as a background and text may not be readable).
-- [ ] All images are not to big/heavy.
-As a general rule of thumb they should not weigh more than 500KB, or be larger than 2000px.
+- [ ] All images are not too big/heavy.
+As a general rule of thumb, they should not weigh more than 500KB, or be larger than 2000px.
 See the [media guide](https://github.com/NASA-IMPACT/veda-config/blob/main/docs/frontmatter/media.md#media) for more info.
 - [ ] Content was added using the available [MDX Blocks](https://github.com/NASA-IMPACT/veda-config/blob/main/docs/MDX_BLOCKS.md).

 ### Datasets